rhysd/vim-startuptime/README.md

 $ vim-startuptime -vimpath nvim
 ```

-If you want to give some options to underlying `vim` command executions, please specify them after
+If you want to give some options or arguments to underlying `vim` command executions, please specify
-`--` argument in command line as follows:
+them after `--` argument in command line as follows:

 ```
-$ vim-startuptime -- --cmd DoSomeCommand
+$ vim-startuptime -- --cmd DoSomeCommand path/to/some/file
 ```

 Please see `-help` option to know the command options.